Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 	    ![](./images/200/putty3.png)

 	    Use the command prompt to execute the following command.
+Remember to use your own IP Address.

 	    scp apex_18.2_en.zip opc@150.136.245.101:~/